decentralized-identity/keri/docs/Glossary.md

 And identifier of which you can rotate its controlling private key.
 When the private key for a transferable identifier become exposed to potential compromise then control over the identifier may be transferred to a new key-pair to maintain security.

 The main innovation of KERI is that it provides a universal decentralized mechanism that supports *both* non-transferable and more importantly transferable self-certifying identifiers.

+#### Trust domains
+A trust domain is a domain that the system trusts to authenticate users.
+In other words, if a user or application is authenticated by a trusted domain, this authentication is accepted by all domains that trust the authenticating domain.
+{TBW prio 2}

 #### Trust-over-IP
 It's a term related to the effort of a foundation.
 The Trust over IP Foundation is an independent project hosted at Linux Foundation to enable the trustworthy exchange and verification of data between any two parties on the Internet.
 [More](https://trustoverip.org/about/faq/).